 Thanks for stopping by.
 I got my start in magazine writing as an intern and then editor at Surfing Magazine (RIP).
-My most recent work has been for The New York Times Magazine, Bloomberg Businessweek, Yale E360, Outside Magazine, and NJ Spotlight News.
-My story, about a Jersey Shore falconer, was a notable mention in the 2023 edition of The Best American Science and Nature Writing.
-Another article, about a biologist’s fight to save the endangered Atlantic sturgeon, was included in The New York Times Great Reads, which recommends “one piece of exceptional writing from The Times” each weekday.
+My most recent work has been for The New York Times Magazine, Bloomberg Businessweek, Yale E360, and NJ Spotlight News.
+Two of my stories were selected as notable mentions in the 2023 and 2025 Best American Science and Nature Writing anthologies.
+My article, about a biologist’s fight to save the endangered Atlantic sturgeon, was selected as a New York Times Great Read, a column that recommends “one piece of exceptional writing from The Times” each weekday.
 In 2023, I won “Best In-Depth Reporting” in the New Jersey Society of Professional Journalists’ annual awards.
 I also wrote a book called The Drowning of Money Island, about a community left behind in the wake of Superstorm Sandy, and have been the recipient of reporting grants from the Pulitzer Center.
 If I had to pin my writing interests to a single theme, it might be that I love to explore stories that inhabit the narrow corners where water and humans collide.

 SELECTED WRITING